The Fall of the Western Roman Empire

 The Third-Century Crisis and Naval Decline

 The first cracks in Roman naval power appeared during the Crisis of the Third Century (235–284 AD), a period of civil war, economic collapse, and foreign invasion.
 As emperors rose and fell with dizzying speed, the navy was neglected.
 Ships rotted in harbors while crews were disbanded to serve as infantry.
-The Empire’s financial troubles meant less funding for shipbuilding and maintenance.
+The Empire's financial troubles meant less funding for shipbuilding and maintenance.
 By the time Diocletian restored order in 284 AD, the navy was a shadow of its former self.
+Provincial squadrons had been disbanded or absorbed into local defense forces.
+The once-mighty Classis Misenensis and Classis Ravennatis were reduced to skeleton crews.
+The strategic reserve that had allowed Rome to respond to maritime threats no longer existed.

 Economic Strain and the Cost of War

-The economic burdens of the late Empire compounded the navy’s decline.
+The economic burdens of the late Empire compounded the navy's decline.
 Maintaining a fleet required timber, tar, sailcloth, rope, and skilled shipwrights—all expensive commodities in a period of inflation and declining tax revenues.
 The Western Empire, in particular, struggled to fund its military.
 Land armies consumed the bulk of the budget, leaving little for naval forces.
 As the imperial treasury shrank, admirals found themselves commanding undermanned ships that were decades old.
 Recruiting sailors also became difficult, as the traditional maritime provinces of Italy, Gaul, and Spain were themselves in demographic decline.
+The Roman navy had always drawn its best crews from the coastal populations of the eastern Mediterranean, but those provinces were increasingly under the control of the Eastern Empire.
+The West had to rely on less experienced men pressed into service from its own shrinking population.

 The Vandals and the Rise of a Barbarian Navy